-- Synkinesis, a condition characterized by an involuntary contraction of muscles.
-Like, for example, when you smile, there will be an involuntary contraction of the eye muscles on the affected side, causing it to close.
+Synkinesis, a condition characterized by an involuntary contraction of muscles.
+For example, when you smile, there will be an involuntary contraction of the eye muscles on the affected side, causing it to close.

 Recent research studies have pointed towards a link between Bell’s palsy and the increased risk of non–hemorrhagic stroke in the affected population.
-This link can associate to the fact that there is also an increased risk of stroke in patients with HSV–1 virus.
-This further explains a positive relationship of virus and the development off Bell’s palsy.
+This link can associate with the fact that there is also an increased risk of stroke in patients with the HSV–1 virus.
+This further explains a positive relationship between the virus and the development of Bell’s palsy.
 Also, check out this post on strokes.